Xeno333/1042/README.md

 ## Roadmap

 #### pre-alpha v0.1.0 to alpha v0.2.0 goals
-- Add ores and refinement via ores and nuggets that spawn and are dropped upon breaking ores.
 - Add more trees and plants, flowers maybe.
 - Add sounds
-- Add Mobs
 - Add pvp physics and more weapons (Bow and club)
 - Add lootable structures
-- Add seasons and better multi-player weather (Could be pushed to beta)

 #### beta v0.2.0
 - Add mapgen API